9. Compiling OpenMM from Source Code

 Alternatively, if you want the most recent development version of the code rather than the version corresponding to a particular release, you can get it from https://github.com/openmm/openmm.
 Be aware that the development code is constantly changing, may contain bugs, and should never be used for production work.
 If you want a stable, well tested version of OpenMM, you should download the source code for the latest release as described above.

-If you want to compile OpenMM with support for running on GPUs, you will need CUDA and/or OpenCL.
-Install the most recent CUDA Toolkit from https://developer.nvidia.com/cuda-downloads.
+The most recent CUDA Toolkit can be obtained from https://developer.nvidia.com/cuda-downloads.
 It includes the headers and libraries needed to compile both CUDA and OpenCL applications.
 In addition, it has runtime libraries that are needed for running CUDA applications.
 The runtime components for OpenCL applications are included with the GPU drivers from NVIDIA, AMD, and Intel, so make sure you have an up-to-date driver.

 Other Required Software